CompilerCrash/CodeRL/README.md

 We can train a critic model as a classifier that predicts the test outcomes of generated samples.
 For each training sample, we can follow the prior processes ([generating programs](#generating-programs) and [running unit tests](#running-unit-tests)) to obtain synthetic samples and their annotations of unit test outcomes.
 On average, we generate 20 programs per training sample (we provided some example generated programs in `data/APPS/train/`).

-Once the programs are tested, we can used their test outcomes as annotations to train a critic model initialized from a LM pretrained on source code data (we used CodeT5-based in this case).
+Once the programs are tested, we can use their test outcomes as annotations to train a critic model initialized from a LM pretrained on source code data (we used CodeT5-base in this case).

 We created `scripts/train_critic.sh` and `scripts/train_critic_deepspeed.sh` to train a critic using generated programs.
 You can directly run this file by configuring the following parameters: